Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Look, I’m just like most RVers, dealing with sewage disposal is the last thing I want to do.
-Recently, while doing some research on another subject, I came across numerous articles that listed various ways to properly dispose of human waste and frankly, in this article I’m going to debunk some of the other DIY columns and tell it how it is.
+Recently, while doing some research on another subject, I came across numerous articles that listed various ways to properly dispose of human dump RV waste, and frankly, in this article, I’m going to debunk some of the other DIY columns and tell them how it is.

 Most other writers deal with this subject because they have the belief that it saves money by emptying their sewage at home and they always recommend these three methods:

 This scenario involves using buckets of various sizes to gradually drain your sewage tanks one bucket at a time so you can dump them into your home’s toilet.
-Sure, that’s legal, but do you really want to carry buckets of raw sewage through your home only to gradually dump them down the toilet while waiting for the toilet to refill with fresh flushable water?
+Sure, that’s legal, but do you really want to carry buckets of raw sewage through your home only to gradually dump them down the toilet while waiting for the toilet to refill with fresh flushable water from the fresh water tank?
 My guess is no.

-A macerator pump is almost as foolish as hauling out your natural waste one bucket at a time.
-The exception of course is that the people who elect to do this process prefer to use this pump that grinds the solid waste to the consistency of a common milkshake then pump it through a common garden hose into their home’s bathroom toilet.
+A macerator pump is almost as foolish as hauling out your natural dump RV waste one bucket at a time.
+The exception of course is that the people who elect to do this process prefer to use this pump that grinds the solid RV waste to the consistency of a common milkshake and then pumps it through a common garden hose into their home’s bathroom toilet.

-This method may be slightly more sanitary, but hose connections are prone to leaking and I wouldn’t feel comfortable pumping raw sewage through my house to save a few bucks on having to pay to dump the black and gray tanks at a proper facility.
+This method may be slightly more sanitary, but hose connections are prone to leaking and I wouldn’t feel comfortable pumping raw sewage through my house to save a few bucks on having to pay to dump the black tank and gray tank at a proper facility.

 Another factor to consider when using a macerator pump is the cost.
 I have seen these units sell anywhere from $49.99 to $249.00 dollars.
-Additionally, several connectors are needed as are hoses and this add even more costs.
-If I to decide to use this method, I would probably purchase a higher-end model in the hopes that it would be the least likely to fail or leak which would cause even more issues for you to deal with, such as clean-up and sanitizing a contaminated area.
+Additionally, several connectors are needed as are hoses, and this adds even more costs.
+If I do decide to use this method, I would probably purchase a higher-end model in the hopes that it would be the least likely to fail or leak which would cause even more issues for you to deal with, such as clean-up and sanitizing a contaminated area.

 Have you ever walked through your yard or around the outskirts of your home and found one of these in the grass?
 This is the cover to a septic cleanout pipe also known as a Charlotte Pipe.
 While these ports are generally not used to pump out your septic tank, they do allow an easy access port for various maintenance duties that might need to be performed on your septic system during your home ownership.

-Although rarely used, these pipes are an excellent way to drain most RVs because they are directly connected into your home septic tank or it’s municipal wastewater treatment system.
-Using this method to empty an RV’s gray and black water systems would certainly be my preferred method if I really felt it was necessary to bring sewage home with me.
+Although rarely used, these pipes are an excellent way to drain most RVs because they are directly connected to your home septic tank or its municipal wastewater treatment system.
+Using this method to empty an RV’s gray tank and RV black water tank systems would certainly be my preferred method if I really felt it was necessary to bring sewage home with me.

-I wouldn’t have an issue draining my black and gray water tanks into a Charlotte pipe, but I would pass on the macerator pump method and of course the hand-held bucket method.
-Those two methods are just unsanitary, unnecessary and frankly, I have a hard time believing any serious RV or DIY writer out there would endorse those two methods for your RV’s sewage disposal.
+I wouldn’t have an issue draining my gray and black tanks into a Charlotte pipe, but I would pass on the macerator pump method and of course the hand-held bucket method.
+Those two methods are just unsanitary, and unnecessary and frankly, I have a hard time believing any serious RV or DIY writer out there would endorse those two methods for your RV’s sewage disposal.
 Yet, here they are doing just that.

 Look, the best thing to do when you’re heading home with your RV is to empty your tanks on the way back home.
 Sure, the distance between the campground you stayed overnight yesterday, and the drive home tomorrow may be a long haul, but you should consider draining your black and gray tanks before you leave for home.